-Summer’s coming (believe it or not) and here's an all-to-familiar scenario with the average homeowner: They’re sitting in their house, minding their own business, enjoying a bowl of popcorn and watching Netflix, when they notice that awful sound; drip... drip... drip.
-They glance over to see the cat licking at a puddle that's slowly forming on the bathroom floor.
-Suddenly: Anxiety, stress, and that ”oh brother!” feeling.
+Summer’s coming (believe it or not) and here's an all-to-familiar scenario with the average homeowner: They’re at home, minding their own business, enjoying a bowl of popcorn and watching Netflix, when suddenly he/she hears terrible sound; drip... drip... drip.
+They glance over to see the cat licking at a puddle that's steadily forming on the bathroom floor.
+In a flash: Worry, stress, and that ”oh brother!” feeling.
 What caused the leak?; water heater, leaky toilet, shower, faucet?
-Nope – it's the air conditioner of all things.
-This can happen anywhere, from Dallas to Timbuktu, regardless of weather.
+Nope – the central air conditioner is frozen solid.
+This can happen anywhere, from Dallas to Thailand, regardless of climate.

 Why Air Conditioners Freeze